-If you are experiencing bulging disc symptoms, visit your physician right away for an examination.
-Your symptoms might include pain, tingling, muscle weakness, muscle spasms or numbness, all of which can radiate from the damaged disc into the shoulders, arms or hands, as well as the hips, legs and feet.
-Physical activity — as well as bending, sneezing, coughing and other movements — may worsen these symptoms.
+If you are experiencing bulging disc symptoms, visit your doctor right away for an examination.
+Your symptoms might include pain, tingling, weakness, muscle spasms or numbness, all of which can radiate from the damaged disc into the shoulders, arms or hands, as well as the hips, legs and feet.
+Physical activity, as well as bending, sneezing, coughing and other movements, may worsen these symptoms.

-When diagnosing a bulging disc, your physician will likely have you undergo a physical exam and evaluate your symptoms.
-By learning about the specific location of your symptoms, your physician can typically discern the location of the bulging disc.
+When diagnosing a bulging disc, your doctor will likely have you undergo a physical exam and evaluate your symptoms.
+By learning about the specific location of your symptoms, your physician can typically determine the location of the bulging disc.
 An MRI or CT scan will likely be ordered to confirm the cause of your pain and symptoms so your doctor can begin recommending a treatment plan.

-The role of the discs in the spine
+The role of the bulging discs in the spine

 Your spinal cord is surrounded and protected by a column of bones known as vertebrae.
 In between the vertebrae are discs that cushion and absorb shock in the neck and back.
-These flexible, circular discs that are located between each set of vertebrae have a tendency to change with age.
+These flexible discs that are located between each set of vertebrae have a tendency to change with age.
 They often lose water content, become rigid and lose elasticity.
-This deterioration can occur in patients as young as 20, but is much more common in people who are older.
+This deterioration can occur in patients as young as 20 but is much more common with people in their 30s and 40s.